OmarThinks/docker-cheat-sheet/README.md

 ## Why Docker? ##
 1. **The same behaviour on different devices**
 With docker you can make sure that your code will show the same results on different devices and platforms.
+So code will work on the testing environment exactily like it works on the production environment.
 2. **Publish your projects, and use other's projects**
 When a project is published on dockerhub, you can pull it easily
 also others can pull your projects